 - These days we are so reliant on our phones for maps & directions, e-tickets and information.
 I usually have e-tickets on my phone for flights, buses and trains and I’d be stranded if my phone ran out of charge.

 - To ensure this never happens to you, get yourself a power bank (this one will be able to fully charge an iPhone 2 – 3 times).

-- My top choice for travel insurance is World Nomads.
+- I travel a lot and my top choice for travel insurance is World Nomads.

 - They offer great insurance packages that are simple and flexible.

 - I’d recommend World Nomads for short-term trips and vacations.

 For Backpackers & Digital Nomads

 - If you’re a backpacker or digital nomad, I recommend Heymondo.

 - This is one of the best backpacker insurances out there.
 They have 24/7 support, they cover COVID-19 and there are no out-of-pocket fees.

 - You can also add gadget insurance too if you have expensive electronics e.g. laptop, phone, camera etc.